-Day 19: Drive to Kyirong, via Saga - 350km, 6-7 hours.
+Day 20: Drive to Kyirong, via Saga - 350km, 6-7 hours.

 Ever onwards and the next big place on the road is the town of Saga.
 You drop down into this town from the mountains and cross the Yarlung Tsangpo River on the newly built bridge.
-Saga is a 21⁄2 hour drive from Drongpa.
-It is here at Saga that you leave the main road leading to Lhasa and turn south on the 'new road' to stop the night at Kyirong.
+Saga is a $2\frac{1}{2}$ hour drive from Drongpa.
+It is here at Saga that you leave the main road leading to Lhasa and turn south on the 'new road' to stop the night at Kyirong, about 16 miles from the Nepalese border.